mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 --------------------
 In this guide we used cross-validation whenever we performed an evaluation multiple time, because we feared that a single *train*-*validation/test* split might be too unstable.
-There exist other methods besides cross-validation to do that and even within the realm of cross-validation, different types of cross-validation exist.
+However, we did that in two very different scenarios with two different purposes:

+First, we learned to use cross-validation during parameter optimization.
+In this use case, cross-validation actively prevents overfitting of **hyper-parameters** (not the actual model btw.).
+By performing the hyper-parameter search on multiple validation-test splits, we ensure that our hyper parameter set would work well on multiple random subsets and not overfit to the validation data of a single split.

+The other context in which we learned about cross-validation is evaluation.
+In this scenario cross-validation can give us a slightly pessimistic generalisation performance.
+Note, that it does **not actively prevent** overfitting, as we must not modify our model based on the outcome of the evaluation.
+However, the evaluation can gives us information will generalize will.

+To summarize: In the first usecase cross-validation is actually a way to improve our model.
+It is just a "trick" we can use to prevent overfitting of the hyper-parameters ("overhyping").
+If we are confident that our model would work without it, we could just stick to a single validation-test split.
+This would just be another approach to model training - maybe not optimal - but still correct.
+If we use cross-validation for evaluation, it is used to give us an estimate of the actual real world performance.
+A single train-test split will often not represent this performance well (unless our dataset is really large).
+This means, not performing a cross-validation for evaluation could actually be considered a methodological error during und you should be highly skeptical of performance results produces on a single train-test split.

+The other important thing to note about cross-validation is that different types of cross-validation exist and that there are other algorithms that could fulfill the same function as cross-validation.
-Depending on your data and your application other methods (like repeated random splits) might be better than simple cross-validation.
+Depending on your data and your application other methods (like repeated random splits, or Bayes search) might be better than simple cross-validation.
 Such methods can be used equivalently to cross-validation in the context of this guide.

 ... computation time